-Junior Festival designated meet:
+Junior Festival officiated meet:

-- For swimmers 12 years and under - Most races are run in single age groups from 10 years and under - Wellington is part of the ALL STARS Region which also includes Manawatu - Four meets are held throughout NZ and you can only swim at the event held in your Region. - This meet is usually held in November - Further details will be in the meet information, which can be found on SNZ website
+- For swimmers 12 years and under - Most races are run in single age groups from 10 years and under - Wellington is part of the ALL STARS Region which also includes Manawatu - Four meets are held throughout NZ and you can only swim at the event held in your Region. - This meet is usually held in February / March - Further details will be in the meet information, which can be found on SNZ website

-DIV 2 designated meet:
+DIV 2 competition:

 - 13yrs and over.
-Check the meet information for the 'Age as at date' - Swimmers must achieve qualifying times within the qualifying period to swim at this meet - This meet is usually held in April - Development times have been allowed to be used as qualifying times during the pandemic, but normally only times swum at designated meets would be allowed
+Check the meet information for the 'Age as at date' - Swimmers must achieve qualifying times within the qualifying period to swim at this meet - The qualifying period is usually from January of the previous year and only from an officiated meet - This meet is usually held in March